CodeCraftsmanSandeep/FPGA-Software-Development-Clock_and_Alaram/README.md

 3. Option to set an alarm, which rings when the specified time is reached.
 4. Ability to manually turn off the alarm when needed.

-Here’s a polished and professional version of your README that’s clean, organized, and easier to read, while still conveying all the technical details and visuals effectively:

 ## 📷 Design Overview

 ### Clock Design